sreenidhithallam/dealership-booking-system/README.md

 - Loki DB is used as an in-memory database.
 - Prettier is used as a  code formatter.
 - Eslint is used for lint-check.
-- Mocha, Chai and Sinon are used for testing
+- Mocha, Chai and Sinon are used for testing.

 ## Project Details